andjsxbp85/ImgReporter/README.md

 * Min of maxImgSize is 10, if u set under 10, it will be automatically set to 10
 * Your image will be automatically arranged and stored in 'ScreenShots' folder in your test project
 ```
-I use Intelij Idea as IDE , Please tell me the bugs to me, so I can fix it soon
+I use Intelij Idea as IDE , Please tell me the bugs, so I can fix it soon
 ```